MirkoHernandez/renamer/README.md

 	-p  --remove-punctuation  remove punctuation characters.

 External Program Operations:
-	    --pdf                 rename using pdftk (by default the metadata's title).
+	    --pdf                 rename using pdftk or stapler (by default the metadata's title).
 	    --title               option to add title.
 	    --author              option to add author.
 	    --pages               option to add pages.